10XGenomics/vartrix/README.md

 VarTrix works with any properly formatted sequence resolved VCF.
 VarTrix works with SNVs, insertions and deletions.

 At this point, all multi-allelic sites are ignored.
-They will still be a column in the final matrix to maintain ordering relative to the input VCF, but all values will be empty.
+They will still be a row in the final matrix to maintain ordering relative to the input VCF, but all values will be empty.

 ## Use cases
 VarTrix is useful for evaluating heterogeneity of 10x single cell datasets, including ones from tumor samples and cell lines.
 VarTrix can be used to evaluate either *somatic variants*  or *variants contained within a copy number variant (CNV) event*.